 ✓ Is every piece of content on your site relevant today?
 There shouldn't be a CTA for an event that happened weeks ago.
 The same goes for a piece of content specific to a product you no longer sell.

-Questions are one of the most powerful tools you have at your disposal.
-Whether you're reviewing your marketing activity or digging a little deeper into your challenges and what makes your business tick, here are 31 question to ask yourself.
+Questions are one of the most powerful tools you have.
+Whether you're reviewing your marketing activity or digging deeper into your challenges and what makes your business tick, here are 31 question to ask yourself.

 With visibility over your performance comes the flexibility to make changes.
 Iteration is without a doubt the biggest weapon in a marketer’s arsenal.
 Suddenly, you're able to react to the demand from those buyers and keep up with their rapidly changing journey.